simonehagey/orbdot/docs/source/models.rst

 Transit and Eclipse Timing Models
 =================================

+OrbDot currently supports model fitting for three evolutionary cases:

+1. A stable orbit that is circular or eccentric.
+2. A constant evolution of the orbital period, :math:`\dot{P}`.
+3. A constant evolution of the argument of pericenter, :math:`\dot{\omega}`.

 Secular variations in the orbits of transiting exoplanets may be detected by measuring deviations in the observed transit and eclipse timing from what is expected of a circular, unchanging orbit.
 These deviations are commonly referred to as Transit Timing Variations (TTVs).
 We examine two such deviations: